mlcommons/medperf/examples/cc/README.md

 ## asset owner

 - Create a bucket
-- grant public access ("roles/storage.objectViewer") to the bucket
+- grant the user ("roles/storage.admin") to the bucket
 - grant the user write access ("roles/storage.objectAdmin") to the bucket

 - create a keyring
   - select region
 - create a key
   - software (default)
 - grant the user "roles/cloudkms.cryptoKeyEncrypter" for the key
 - grant the user "roles/cloudkms.admin" for the key
 - create a workload identity pool
   - add name and description

   - add OIDC provider "--issuer-uri=<https://confidentialcomputing.googleapis.com/>",
     "--allowed-audiences=<https://sts.googleapis.com>",

   - select name and ID to be attestation-verifier
   - add the following as the google subject:
     - "gcpcs::"+assertion.submods.container.image_digest+"::"+assertion.submods.gce.project_number+"::"+assertion.submods.gce.instance_id

   - click create/save

 - grant user update permissions for the wip: